Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Self-Deception and the Drive to Heal

-However, I would argue that this is NOT what happens in most cases.
+However, I would argue that this is not what happens in most cases.

 Instead, the drive to heal others becomes the central focus at the expense of directing one’s attention inward.

-We can observe the same tendency in general physicians who are grossly overweight and unhealthy, and therapists who are overwhelmed by their unaddressed mental issues.
+We can observe the same tendency in general physicians who are grossly overweight and unhealthy, and therapists who are overwhelmed by their unaddressed mental issues.)

 This subconscious aversion is a subtle form of self-deception.
 “Healing others” becomes a means of justifying this fundamental avoidance of one’s internal tensions.